All Episodes

 I mean, Linda, did you see this yesterday?

-Bill Hammer was a good for him.
+Bill Hemmer was good for him.

 You know, they have this press conference.

-Biden, by the way, gets lost again, like usual in the middle of this thing.
+Biden, by the way, gets lost again, like usual, in the middle of this thing.

 He's rarely going to be seen, in my opinion, especially compared to President Trump.

-You know, this guy is a walking gaff a second is like it's so obvious that he's weak, frail, struggling cognitively.
+He's like, it's so obvious that he's weak, frail, struggling cognitively.

 They just have protected him the entire campaign.